Techwolf/techwolf-overlay/README.md

 As root:

-`layman -f -a techwolf -o 'http://techwolf.github.io/overlays.xml'`
+`layman -f -a Techwolf -o 'http://techwolf.github.io/overlays.xml'`

 Or if using paludis: